stylemistake/runner/README.md

 > A simple, lightweight task runner for Bash.

 Runner was made to replace Make in those few use cases, when all you need is a bunch of `.PHONY` targets that are simple shell scripts.
-It uses the familiar Bash syntax and only depends on `bash` and `coreutils`.
+It uses a familiar Bash syntax and only depends on `bash` and `coreutils`.

 In addition, Runner provides tools to run tasks in parallel for improved